-The financial statements of the Company are presented in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+The accompanying financial statements of the Company are presented in conformity with accounting principles generally accepted in the United States of America ("GAAP").

-In the opinion of management, the accompanying financial statements include all adjustments, consisting of a normal recurring nature, which are necessary for a fair presentation of the financial position, operating results and cash flows for the period presented.
-The interim results for the three months ended June 30, 2020 are not necessarily indicative of the results to be expected for the year ended March 31, 2021 or for any future interim periods.
+In the opinion of management, the accompanying financial statements include all adjustments, consisting of a normal recurring nature, which are necessary for a fair presentation of the financial position, operating results and cash flows for the periods presented.
+The interim results for the six months ended September 30, 2020 are not necessarily indicative of the results to be expected for the year ending March 31, 2021 or for any future interim periods.